WoN-Hackathon-2019/won-WeatherBot/README.md

-# Web of Needs Bot Skeleton
+# Web of Needs Bot Weatherdata

-This skeleton contains a bot that creates a Service Atom that one can connect to.
+This Repository contains a bot that creates a Atoms containing a citys weather information.
-For each atom that has been created on the configured node(s), the bot sends a message with the atomUri of the created Atom to everyone that is connected to the Service Atom.

 The Bot Skeleton is a [Spring Boot Application](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-running-your-application.html).